liadaltif/cynerio-task/README.md

 # cynerio-task

-A Small Project I Created to Practice and Engage with VUE3 and Flask Make sure thate very time you run the server, the database gets emptied.
+A Small Project I Created to Practice and Engage with VUE3 and Flask.
+Make sure thate very time you run the server, the database gets emptied.

 ## Project Setup